Welcome to the Cantu Syndrome Interest Group website.

 The more people that are aware of Cantu Syndrome, the better, and this in turn will ensure that families, physicians and other health care professionals are educated about this condition.

 We will post information as relevant to provide support and an exchange of information among families who are affected with Cantu Syndrome.
-We encourage anyone with a diagnosis consistent with Cantu syndrome to contact Dorothy K. Grange at cantu-group@wustl.edu 314-454-6093 or Sophia Couteranis at 314-286-1547 for further information.
-Join the Cantu Syndrome Registry to learn about potential testing and clinical trials that will be developed.
+We encourage anyone with a diagnosis consistent with Cantu syndrome to contact Dr. Dorothy K. Grange, MD at cantu-group@wustl.edu or call 314-454-6093 to leave a message to receive further information.

 Did you know…